wangyipengw1p/VHDL/README.md

 "To learn HDL as a IC designer, please first forgrt everything you've learned as a C or MATLAB programmer", Quoting my instructor.
 I would recommand undergrads major in IC design to learn VHDL first.
 Because its structed and rigorous style could help you better understand the circuit and get rid of the C-programming style while designing hardware.
 But for those who just want to, for example,  build a small demo on FPGA and say goodbye to HDL, Verilog is much easier to handle.

-Here are two articles comparing VHDL and Verilog [1-PDF](https://github.com/wangyipengw1p/VHDL/blob/master/_REF/vhdl_verilog_compared.pdf) [2-HTML](http://www.angelfire.com/in/rajesh52/verilogvhdl.html).
+Here are two articles comparing VHDL and Verilog [1-PDF](https://github.com/wangyipengw1p/VHDL/blob/master/_REF/vhdl_verilog_compared.pdf) (official paper) [2-HTML](http://www.angelfire.com/in/rajesh52/verilogvhdl.html)(compared with C) comprehensively.

 Hope it helps!